oemof/oemof-solph/docs/optimization/multi_period_invest.rst

 So defining buses is the same as for standard models.
 Also defining components that do not have any investments associated with them or any lifetime limitations is the same.

-Now if you want to have components that can be invested into, you use the investment option, just as in :ref:`investment_mode_label`, but with a few minor additions and modifications in the investment object itself which you specify by additional attributes:
+Now if you want to have components that can be invested into, you use the investment option, just as in :ref:`optimization_invest_label`, but with a few minor additions and modifications in the investment object itself which you specify by additional attributes:

 * You have to specify a `lifetime` attribute.
 This is the components assumed technical lifetime in years.
 If it is 20 years,